TheodoreAI/TheodoreAI/README.md

 Short About Me:

-- 🎓 Currently pursuing a Master's of Engineering at Oregon State University, with a focus on systems engineering (computer graphics, high performance computing, human computer interaction), and interpersonal stakeholder communication.
+- 🎓 Currently finishing a Master's of Engineering at Oregon State University, with a focus on systems engineering (computer graphics, high performance computing, human computer interaction), and interpersonal stakeholder communication.
 - 💻 Professionally experienced in "front-end" and "back-end" software engineering.
 - 👨‍🔬 Academic experience with data science in the field of computational-biology [Pygmy Blue Whales From NZ](https://royalsocietypublishing.org/doi/10.1098/rsos.220242)
 - 📚 Continuously learning and finding ways to improve both technical and interpersonal skills, currently using C/C++ MPI (message process interface) to test Monte Carlo Simulations and Fourier Analysis on High Performance Computing clusters at OSU.